Frequently Asked Questions

 What national clinical audits are taking part?

-At the moment we have data slides available from six national clinical audits:
+At the moment we have data slides available from these national clinical audits:

 - Emergency Laparotomy Audit (NELA)